macintux/riak-application-guide/conflicts.md

 because there's no convenient way to resolve username conflicts if two accounts are created at the same time with the same name, it is important to coordinate such requests.

+### Locks and constraints

+As we'll see in [Transactions], even without strong consistency it is possible to define ACID-like transactions in Riak at the application level.

+Two mechanisms which are **not** guaranteed to work without strong consistency are locks and *financial boundary* constraints.
+(WTF would these actually be called?)

+For financial operations, it may be necessary (or at least desirable) to prevent a balance from dropping below a certain value (e.g., zero).
+This cannot be done with eventual consistency, because even with transactions it is always possible for a balance to be decreased on both sides of a network partition.

+Even with `PW=2` and conditional requests weird things can happen.
+Remember that `PW` requests can error out even when data is written durably.